kbs1/encrypted-api-server-laravel/README.md

 `php://input` is not overwritten (as this is not possible), so this stream will always contain the encrypted request.

 Encrypted files transmission (using `multipart/form-data`) is not supported.
-If your service relies on files being posted via `multipart/form-data`, you will have to modify your service and transmit the files as for example standard base64-encoded parameters.
+If your service relies on files being posted via `multipart/form-data`, you will have to modify your service and transmit the file names and contents as standard parameters.
+You do not have to encode any binary data in any way, as the library handles this transparently.

 Received encrypted requests always contain only basic headers required for encrypted JSON transmission (`Content-Type: application/json` and so on).
 All of your other headers, including your `Content-Type`, `Cookie`, custom headers such as `X-Api-Auth: pwd123` and so on are always transmitted